-1.4 The Planning etc. (Scotland) Act 2006 sets the legislative framework for development in Scotland.
+1.4 The Town and Country Planning (Scotland) Act 1997 (as amended) sets the legislative framework for development in Scotland.
 This consists of a hierarchy of three types of development plans, which apply at different scales.
 At the national level there is the National Planning Framework, currently NPF3 (2014), which sets out in broad terms how the Scottish Ministers consider development and the use of land could and should occur.
-At the city-region level, there are four Strategic Development Plan areas covering the city-regions of Aberdeen, Dundee, Edinburgh and Glasgow.
+At the city-region level, there are four Strategic Development Plan areas covering the city-regions of Aberdeen, Dundee, Edinburgh and Glasgow, which are to be replaced in due course by Regional Spatial Strategies covering the whole of Scotland.
 At the local level, Planning Authorities are required to prepare a Local Development Plan for their area.
-Where a Planning Authority is also part of a Strategic Development Plan area, the Local Development Plan is required to accord with the relevant Strategic Development Plan.
+Where a Planning Authority is also part of a Strategic Development Plan area, the Local Development Plan is required to accord with the relevant Strategic Development Plan and in due course the Regional Spatial Strategy.